 Some people get so bored with life, they almost feel as if they are dead on the inside already.
 They hate their jobs, they are scared to take risks, they are unhappy with relationships, and more.
 They get attached to things that are truly meaningless such as money, status, fame, and more.
 Those things melt away in the face of death like an ice cube in a hot skillet.

 I too have felt that way before.
 I have felt like life was miserable and pointless.
 God has really turned that around.
 The more faith I have in God, the happier I am.
-The more I follow God’s word, the better my life works out.
-I tell you the truth, I have never felt so alive as when I had a complete faith in God, and lived my life according to biblical principles.
+The more I follow God’s word, the deeper the joy I have in my heart grows.
+I tell you the truth, I have never felt so alive as when I had a complete faith in God, and lived my life according to His way.
 Having faith in God enables me to have faith in everything.
 With God all things are possible, and I have nothing to lose.

 My hope for you is that you live as if you are dying–starting today.
 Dig deep into your soul, and really focus on the fact that life is a fragile gift that shouldn’t be taken for granted.
 Yesterday is the past, tomorrow is the future, and today is a gift, that is why it’s called the present.
 Make the most of your gift.